probmods/probmods2/chapters/appendix-js-basics.md

 double(3)
 ~~~~

+In WebPPL, the use of the `return` keyword is optional.
+By default, WebPPL will return the last line of the function.
+We use the `return` keyword for explicitness and clarity.

 The general form of a function expression is: `function(arguments){ body }`.
 The first sub-expression of the function, the arguments, is a list of symbols that tells us what the inputs to the function will be called; the second sub-expression, the body, tells us what to do with these inputs.
 The value which results from a function is called a *compound procedure*.
 When a compound procedure is applied to input values (e.g. when `double` was applied to `3`) we imagine identifying (also called *binding*) the argument variables with these inputs, then evaluating the body.

 In functional programming, we can build procedures that manipulate any kind of value---even other procedures.
 Here we define a function `twice` which takes a procedure and returns a new procedure that applies the original twice:

 ~~~~
 var double = function(x) { return x + x }

 var twice = function(f) {
-	return function(x) { return f(f(x)) }
+  return function(x) {
+    return f(f(x))
+  }
 }

 var twiceDouble = twice(double)